PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Primary duplicate-fanout cleanup result retention implementation checkpoint

+The sole direct call now retains its unchanged policy-dependent dictionary as `_layout_pass_set_1_duplicate_fanout_stats`.
+It remains after the conditional binary-bridge block and before `_layout_pass_set_1_post_binary_attention_recovery_results`.

+The target is unconsumed and observation-only. `not has_qdq_ops` still controls whether the Transpose pass and its second result field are present; the live LayoutState and diagnostics are unchanged.
+The three independent orchestration selections retain their own policy and shared-state routing.
+No schema, preflight, transaction, pass selection, nested occurrence, context, order, guard, dependency, public API, or TensorFlow import path changed.

+Implementation validation completed sequentially under `uv`:

+- duplicate-fanout owner and policy schemas, three nested selections, direct boundary, graph cleanup, Singleton orchestration, architecture, and pass-efficiency coverage: `379 passed in 18.50s`
+- branch-changed broad suite: `1611 passed in 29.45s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.

+At resume, audit the raw direct `_optimize_transpose_dequantize_mean_quantize_bridges()` result immediately before `_layout_pass_set_1_qlinear_mean_concat_results`.
+Preserve its owner schema, cleanup semantics, sole production occurrence, and QLinear boundary.
+Commit and push only; do not create, reopen, or update a pull request.